zizther/Jam/readme.md

 ---

 ## Browser support
-[product] looks to support support all major browsers and IE11.
+Jam looks to support support all major browsers and IE11.
 Autoprefixer is used to add support for browsers, it can be amended if you need to support other versions of browsers.

 ---

 ## Structure
-[product] is self contained.
+Jam is self contained.
 Variables can be overridden to update the styles via `scss/app/_variables.scss` A base set of components (`scss/components`) have been included, but you can add more as you develop your project.

 ---